jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetGrouping.md

 ####Start/Stop Paged Windows
 * `.startPagedWindow(title)`
 * `.stopPagedWindow()`
-    Used to start and stop a PagedWindow.
+    Used to start and stop a *PagedWindow*.
     The `title` will be used in the title section of the widget.
 * `.startPage()`
 * `.stopPage()`